pingcap/docs-cn/tikv/go-client-api.md

 ---
 title: Try Two Types of APIs
+summary: Learn how to use the Raw Key-Value API and the Transactional Key-Value API in TiKV.
 category: user guide
 ---

 # Try Two Types of APIs

 To apply to different scenarios, TiKV provides [two types of APIs](tikv-overview.md#two-types-of-apis) for developers: the Raw Key-Value API and the Transactional Key-Value API.
-This document guides you through how to use the two APIs in TiKV using two examples.
+This document uses two examples to guide you through how to use the two APIs in TiKV.

 The usage examples are based on the [deployment of TiKV using binary files on multiple nodes for test](deploy-tikv-using-binary.md#deploy-the-tikv-cluster-on-multiple-nodes-for-test).
 You can also quickly try the two types of APIs on a single machine.